 Manufacturers commented that manufacturers without any drugs, devices, biologicals or medical supplies with reimbursement available through Medicare, Medicaid or CHIP should have additional time to comply with reporting requirements if a drug, device, biological or medical supply is reimbursed by Medicare, Medicaid, or CHIP at a later date.
 Manufacturers were also concerned that it was burdensome to require reporting all manufacturer or GPO ownership or investment interests held by a physician or a physician's immediate family member.
-They also raised concerns regarding requiring all manufacturers to register prior to submitting data to CMS, stating it is burdensome to require all manufacturers to register if they do not have payments or other transfers of value to report to CMS.
-Manufacturers, GPOs, physicians, and teaching hospitals requested additional time to resolve disputes beyond the minimum 45-day review period prescribed in section 1128G of the Social Security Act.
+They also raised concerns regarding requiring all manufacturers to register prior to submitting data to CMS, stating it is burdensome to require all manufacturers, GPOs, physicians, and teaching hospitals requested additional time to resolve disputes beyond the minimum 45-day review period prescribed in section 1128G of the Social Security Act.